Skip to main content

 COSS is designed around fast, easy to use communications tools.
 Primarily, COSS uses a wiki model for editing and publishing specifications texts.

-• The domain is the conservancy for a set of specifications in a certain area.
+• The domain is the conservancy for a set of specifications.

-• Each domain is implemented as an Internet domain, hosting a wiki and optionally other communications tools.
+• The domain is implemented as an Internet domain.

-• Each specification is a set of wiki pages, together with comments, attached files, and other resources.
+• Each specification is a document together with references and attached resources.

 Individuals can become members of the domain by completing the necessary legal clearance.
 The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

-For example, this specification is rfc.vac.dev/spec/1/COSS.
+For example, this specification is rfc.vac.dev/vac/1/COSS.
 The short form 1/COSS may be used when referring to the specification from other specifications in the same domain.

 COSS Lifecycle

-A specification has six possible states that reflect its maturity and contractual weight:
+A specification has five possible states that reflect its maturity and contractual weight:

 Lifecycle diagram